Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

 ## One paper accepted to ISPRS (2024.11.22).
 ## One paper accepted to IEEE Whisper 2024 (Oral).

-## ✈️✈️We are delighted to inform you we have successfully secured the championship in the [**2024 IEEE Whispers Multimodal Semantic Segmentation Challenge**](https://www.ieee-whispers.com/multimodal-semantic-segmentation-challenge/).
+## ✈️✈️We (Jiepan Li, He Huang, Yu Xia) are delighted to inform you we have successfully secured the championship in the [**2024 IEEE Whispers Multimodal Semantic Segmentation Challenge**](https://www.ieee-whispers.com/multimodal-semantic-segmentation-challenge/).

 ## 🎇🎇I attended the IGARSS2024 conference in Athens, Greece from July 7, 2024 to July 13, 2024.
 ## 🎇🎇I attended the CVPR 2024 conference in Seattle, USA from June 15, 2024 to June 22, 2024.